BerndWessels/react-webpack/README.md

 This is a template you can fork and clone to develop data driven React/Relay SPA Websites using a single GraphQL endpoint.

 It also shows how to integrate access to databases like mysql or postgres.
+This should help you understand how to interface between relay and a real database.
+The official relay documentation is very poor on this point.

+We are using React-Intl V2 as our translation framework.
+It seems to be the best and most thought after project out there at the moment.
+Even though it is still a pre-release it seems stable enough to be used already.

+We added and example for a windowed pagination connection because it seems to be a much more common pagination strategy in enterprise applications than the infinite scrolling found in social graph applications.
+The official relay documentation is also very poor on this.

+We decided to provide application wide functionality like changing the language via an application context rather than another flux store.
+Mainly because another flux store is often not necessary and would make this project harder to understand.
+Application context is also the right place to put some of the application wide functionality.
+Just be careful not to misuse it.
+In general try to use components and properties rather than the context.

+We added an example for storing and restoring "local" state of a route/page to and from session storage.
+This is a very common case since navigating between routes will completely destroy all other pages.
+So when coming back to a previously visited route/page the user often expects that things like the scrolling position in a list, selections or other non-persistent state will be restored.

+If we find a good reason for it we could add local storage in the same way we added session storage.

-And we will keep on adding other important SPA related components and processes for internationalization, whitelabeling and everything else you need to kick-start your unicorn.
+And we will keep on adding other important SPA related components and processes for whitelabeling and everything else you need to kick-start your unicorn.

 # Babel 6